apike/allenpike.com/_posts/2025-01-31-tab-continuation-completion.md

 ---

-_Thanks to Maggie Appleton for inspiring me to cover UX patterns I find exciting, via her [design pattern garden](https://maggieappleton.com/patterns), and to [Arik Devens](https://danieltiger.com/) for giving me feedback on part of this article._
+*Thanks to Maggie Appleton for inspiring me to cover UX patterns I find exciting, via her [design pattern garden](https://maggieappleton.com/patterns), and to [Arik Devens](https://danieltiger.com/) and [Luke Hutscal](http://lukehutscal.com/) for giving me feedback on this article.*